FinnBaltazar1111/Wordle/README.md

 # Python Flask Example

-This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves a simple JSON response.
+Wordle is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves as an api that provides the Wordle word of the day.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/zUcpux)